athaqilmakarim/os212/tips.md

 #### 7. Do it while you can.
 I did this assignment when I was in the campus, as long as you time don't forget to do your tasks !

+#### 8. Make sure read something before doing something.
+I almost didn't do this week's assignment, because I updated my macOS to a newer version, that somehow virtualBox don't want to start.